beckym223/manual_work/E6_long.md

 which a single consumer is magically relieved of all consumption variability about trend.
-How much average consumption would he be willing
+How much average consumption would he be willing t Presidential Address delivered at the one-hundred fif-  teenth meeting of the American Economic Association,  January 4, 2003, Washington, DC.  * Department of Economics, University of Chicago,  1126 East 59th Street, Chicago, IL 60637.
+I am grateful for  discussions with Fernando Alvarez, Gadi Barlevy, Lars
+Hansen, Per Krusell, Ellen McGrattan, Chris Phelan,  Edward Prescott, Esteban Rossi-Hansberg, Tom Sargent, Matthew Shapiro, Tony Smith, Nancy Stokey, Kjetil Stores- letten, and Tom Tallarini, and for the able assistance of Adrian Kats and Mikhail Golosov.  to give up in return?
+About one-half of one- tenth of a percent, I calculate.
+I will defend this estimate as giving the right order of magnitude of the potential gain to society from improved stabilization policies, but to do this, many ques- tions need to be addressed.
+How much of aggregate consumption vari- ability should be viewed as pathological?
+How much can or should be removed by monetary and fiscal means?
+Section III reviews evidence bearing on these questions.
+Section IV consid- ers attitudes toward risk: How much do people dislike consumption uncertainty?
+How much would they pay to have it reduced?
+We also know that business-cycle risk is not evenly dis- tributed or easily diversified, so welfare cost estimates that ignore this fact may badly under- state the costs of fluctuations.
+Section V reviews recently developed models that let us explore this possibility systematically.
+These are hard questions, and definitive answers are too much to ask for.
+But I argue in the end that, based on what we know now, it is unrealistic to hope for gains larger than a tenth of a percent from better countercyclical policies.
+I. Welfare Analysis of Public Policies:
+Logic and Results
+Suppose we want to compare the effects of two policies, A and B say, on a single consumer.
+Under policy A the consumer's welfare is
+U(CA), where CA is the consumption level he enjoys under that policy, and under policy B it is U(CB).
+Suppose that he prefers cB: U(CA) <
+U(csB).
+Let A > 0 solve
+U((l + A)CA) = U(CB).
+We call this number A-in units of a percentage of all consumption goods-the welfare gain of a change in policy from A to B. To evaluate the effects of policy change on many different con- sumers, we can calculate welfare gains (perhaps losses, for some) for all of them, one at a time, and add the needed compensations to obtain the

 ### ---Economics-2003-0-03.txt---